stjude/RNAIndel/README.md

 Step 1.
 Map your reads with the STAR 2-pass mode to GRCh38.<br>
 Step 2.
 Add read groups, sort, mark duplicates, and index the BAM file with Picard.<br>

-Please input the BAM file from Step 2 without additional caller specific preprocessing such as indel realignment.<br>
+Please input the BAM file from Step 2 without caller-specific preprocessing such as indel realignment.<br>
 Additional processing steps may prevent desired behavior.

 ## Run on the command line
+The RNAIndel pipeline consists of indel calling and classification components, which are performed by two separate excutables.<br>
+These excutables are chained in [BASH](#use-bash-wrapper) or [CWL](#use-cwl-scripts).<br>

-### Indel calling using Bambino
+### Indel calling
 A separate Bambino executable is provided with parameters optimized for RNA-Seq variant calling.
 The output is a flat tab-delimited file contains SNVs and indels.
 ```